abhimvp/Strides/README.md

 - `Building the Task Management API Routes`: we'll create the endpoints for fetching, creating, and updating a user's tasks.
   - In backend/routes/ folder, create a new file named `tasks.py`
 - `Connecting the New Routes to the Main App`: let's tell our main FastAPI application to use these new task routes.

+#### #### Feature Implementation: Weekly Calendar View - Update Backend Models

+- To support the new frontend structure, your backend models must also be updated.
+- In backend/models/task_models.py.Add a `TaskHistory` model and update the `Task` model to use it.

 ### Notes-Backend